 Attack on Washington: The Last Invasion

-The Attack on Washington: The Last Invasion trail follows the route taken by Confederate General Jubal Early's army in July 1864 when it invaded Maryland and attacked Washington, DC.
-The trail also follows the routes taken by Confederate forces under General Bradley Johnson and Major Harry Gilmor after they were sent to cut communication and railroad lines around Baltimore and to free the 15,500 prisoners held at Point Lookout in St. Mary's County.
+The Attack on Washington: The Last Invasion trail follows the route taken by Confederate Lieutenant General Jubal Early's army in July 1864 when it invaded Maryland and attacked Washington, DC.
+The trail also follows the routes taken by Confederate cavalry forces under Brigadier General Bradley Johnson and Major Harry Gilmor after they were sent to cut communication and railroad lines around Baltimore and to free the 15,500 prisoners held at Point Lookout in St. Mary's County.
 The trail also passes through Washington, DC, Virginia, and West Virginia.

 Best Farm, Monocacy National Battlefield, Frederick (Frederick County), Maryland, May 2015.
 Photo by Sarah A. Hanks.